robkavanagh/maser/README.md

 ```
 from maser import maser
 ```
 The function `maser` requires the vector `params`, which contains the system parameters required to compute the visibility of the radio emission generated via the magnetic star-planet interactions, and the NumPy array `times`, which contains the observing times in days.
-Two optional parameters, `Lmax` and  `tol`, can also be set when calling `maser`, which set the maximum size of the magnetic field loops  and the tolerance of the numerical solver implemented (see the [associated publication](https://ui.adsabs.harvard.edu/abs/2023MNRAS.524.6267K) for details).

 The elements of `params` and their associated units are as follows:

 **Star:**
 - `M_s`: Mass (solar masses)